greenfox-zerda-raptors/Anna812/week-02/day-1/README.md

-practice on floating elements and felx-box
+practice on floating elements and flex-box